moderakh/azure-cosmosdb-scripts/README.md

 ### Delete databases on emulator:

-You need to invoke the script with "bash" as following (don't use oh-my-zsh directly):
+If you are a oh-my-zsh user, you need to invoke the script with "bash" as following (don't use oh-my-zsh directly):

 ```bash
 bash az_delete_cosmosdb_databases.sh -e https://10.37.129.3:8081